I need a lawyer / Immigration

 Coventry Refugee and Migrant Centre provide holistic legal and practical support to assist and empower refugees and migrants and assist them to rebuild their lives.

-They offer a free one-off advice on immigration and asylum law matters at a weekly drop-in, held every Wednesday from 11.00am to 1.30pm.
+They offer a free one-off advice on immigration and asylum law matters at a weekly drop-in, held Monday, Tuesday and Wednesday between 9:00am and 3:30pm and Friday between 9:00am and 2:30pm.

 - Telephone: 02476 227 254